Saint-Michel de Grandmont Priory

+Established in 1128, it is a listed monument.
 The Priory is now maintained by “Les Amis du Prieure Saint Michel de Grandmont”, a non-profit-making association.

 History

 This 12th-century priory is one of the best-preserved of the 160 Grandmontine monasteries - a religious order, founded by Étienne of Thiers, son of Viscount of Thiers from the Auvergne.
 When he was 12, Etienne was taken by his father to Italy, where he studied under Milo, who would later to become Archbishop of Benevento.
 Here the young Etienne met with the Calabrian monks who practised Byzantine rites, and thus discovered his vocation.
 Upon his return to France in 1076, Etienne searched for somewhere to practise the Gospel in prayer, and solitude.
 He chose an isolated location in the forest of Muret (near to Limoges).
 A hut-dwelling community of hermits began to develop around him, and they soon built a church, and living quarters as their numbers grew.

 His death prompted the movement of his flock to the Grandmont plateau, near Limoges, where they built the Abbey of Grandmont.
 This became the hub to more than 160 smaller monasteries, inhabited by more than 1500 hermits, of which, the Priory of St Michel de Grandmont at Lodève was one.
 By 1772 the Grandmontaine Order had dwindled in popularity, and was eventually dissolved, and the Priory was absorbed into the Diocese of Lodève.
 Two monks remained in the Priory until their deaths in 1785.

 It was considered to be one of the strictest and most austere order of the Middle Ages.
 There was no hierarchy, no archives, and no heating.
 The monks walked with bare feet, in perpetual silence.
 They ate no meat, and fasted regularly.
 As they worked, they engaged in silent prayer.
 Theirs was the first order to be permitted to beg for food.